samsherrawal/AzurePostGreSQLHOL/module03/concepts-read-replicas.md

 [//]: # (You can track the replication lag for each replica using the *Replica Lag* metric.
 This metric shows the time since the last replayed transaction at the replica.
 We recommend that you identify the average lag by observing the replica lag over a period of time.
 You can set an alert on replica lag, so that if it goes outside your expected range, you will be notified to take action.)

-> [!Tip]
-> If you failover to the replica, the lag at the time you delink the replica from the primary will indicate how much data is lost.

 Once you have decided you want to failover to a replica,